-After entering a Dial-a-Ducer sensor number, you will see a Test Display screen similar to the one that follows.
+After entering a Dial-a-Ducer sensor number, you will see a Test Display screen similar to the one the next page.
 This screen displays the current status of the Dial-a-Ducer device you have selected.
 In the screen example, the Dial-a-Ducer model consists of one flow, one pressure, one temperature, and one contact device.